ocaml/platform-blog/platform-overview.md

 **Push Code to Git**: Once the package release has been written and tested locally, it is time to publish a release candidate.
-In our case, we use GitHub as the default online site, but the Platform is intended to work with any similar Git-style hosting platform in the future.
+In our case, we use GitHub as the default online site for sharing code, but the Platform is intended to work with any similar Git-style hosting platform.
-(NB: There is a pure [OCaml Git][ocaml-git] implementation now available in OPAM, to make manipulating such git repositories easier from within Platform tools.)
+(NB: There is a pure [OCaml Git][ocaml-git] implementation now available in OPAM, to make manipulating such git repositories easy from within Platform tools.)

 **Code Review**: An emergent trend in OPAM packages has been for users